AchaeaBashingScript/Bashing/README.md

 	handleShield = function()
 		-- code that is called, whenever the current target uses the shield tattoo end,

+	brokeShield = function()
+		-- code that is called whenever the shield got broken.
+Currently the shield needs to be actively broken -- by yourself to get this called. end

 	setup = function()
 		-- code that is run whenever the user connects to Achaea or the user configures the basher